 Author: Daniel Berrange <dan [at] berrange [dot] com>

 Maintainer: Rene Rebe <rene [at] t2-project [dot] org>

 Build time (on reference hardware): 25% (relative to binutils)2

 Installed size (on reference hardware): 2.77 MB, 146 files

-Dependencies (build time detected): 00-dirtree bash binutils bzip2 coreutils diffutils findutils gawk gcc gettext glibc grep libxml linux-header make ncurses net-tools python rat readline sed setuptools sysfiles tar udev util-linux webcdwriter xen-tools zlib
+Dependencies (build time detected): 00-dirtree bash binutils bzip2 coreutils diffutils findutils gawk gcc gettext glibc grep libxml linux-header make ncurses net-tools python rat readline sed setuptools sysfiles tar udev util-linux webcdwriter zlib

 Installed files (on reference hardware):